An annuity is an insurance product that can help you save for retirement or pay expenses in retirement.

 You can get guaranteed* income for life from an annuity, a benefit that's typically available only through a pension.
 This lifetime income can help you reduce the risk that you'll outlive your savings.

-Annuities can offer investment portfolios, or they can provide a fixed interest rate to help build your savings and reduce the chance of a financial shortfall in retirement.
+Annuities can offer investment portfolios to help build your savings and reduce the chance of a financial shortfall in retirement.
 You can buy an annuity through a variety of financial firms, including insurers and mutual fund companies.

 * Subject to the claims-paying ability of the insurance company.

-There are two major categories: deferred annuities and income annuities.
+There are two major categories: variable annuities and income annuities.

-You can use a deferred annuity to help build your long-term nest egg.
+You can use a variable annuity to help build your long-term nest egg.
 You get to defer taxes on earnings until you withdraw, and you also have the option to convert your money into a stream of lifetime payments.
+A variable annuity has investment portfolios that you can choose from.
+The portfolios, which involve investment risk, generally hold stocks, bonds, money market instruments, or a mix of all three.

 Income annuities—to help you pay expenses in retirement